queen-raae/gatsby-remark-oembed/README.md

 > This GatsbyJS Remark Sub-Plugin transforms oEmbed links (Twitter, Instagram, YouTube, Vimeo, SoundCloud, CodePen etc.) into its corresponding embed code.

-This is an early version of the plugin.
 Let me know if you have problems or questions by submitting an issue.

 ## Install